UCLA scientists pioneer new method to identify brain cancer patients most likely to benefit from immunotherapy

-UCLA researchers have developed a promising method to assess how changes in a person’s immune response can help predict the effectiveness of a new immunotherapy in people with glioblastoma, the most common and deadly type of brain cancer.
+UCLA researchers have developed a promising method to assess how changes in the immune response can help predict the effectiveness of a new immunotherapy in people with glioblastoma (GBM), the most common and deadly type of brain cancer.

-The average life expectancy for people with glioblastoma who are prescribed a conventional therapy such as surgery, radiation and chemotherapy ranges from 12 to 24 months.
-The poor outcomes highlight the urgent need for new treatments, and oncologists have so far been unable to predict who will likely benefit from immunotherapy.
+An estimated 18,000 people a year in the U.S. will die from glioblastoma, and the average life expectancy for a GBM patient prescribed a conventional therapy such as surgery, radiation and chemotherapy ranges from 12 to 24 months.
+The poor outcomes highlight the urgent need for new treatments, and oncologists have so far been unable to predict which GBM patients will likely benefit from immunotherapy.

-Led by Dr. Robert Prins and Dr. Linda Liau, both UCLA Jonsson Comprehensive Cancer Center members, the two-year study, published online in the journal Cancer Immunology Research, implemented an advanced T-cell receptor sequencing technology to investigate immune responses in people with glioblastoma, before and after being treated with a personalized cellular immune therapy of autologous tumor lysate pulsed dendritic-cell vaccination.
+Led by Drs.
+Robert Prins and Linda Liau, both UCLA Jonsson Comprehensive Cancer Center members, the two-year study implemented an advanced T-cell receptor sequencing technology to investigate immune responses in GBM patients, before and after being treated with a personalized cellular immune therapy of autologous tumor lysate pulsed dendritic-cell (DC) vaccination.